 After the robbery, Cullen took to the woods.
 David Dudley, owner of the store, and William Thomas Hubbard went to Presque Isle to swear out a complaint against Cullen.
 Then Hubbard and deputy sheriff Granville Hayden left in pursuit of Cullen, accompanied by Minot Bird, a teenager who knew Cullen.

 When the three caught up with Cullen at a camp deep in the woods, owned by John Swanbeck, they told Cullen of the complaint.
 They planned to return to Presque Isle in the morning.
 That night, however, Minot Bird and John Swanbeck awoke to discover Cummins beating Hayden and Hubbard to death with an ax.

 The men fled the camp, leaving Cullen behind, where he burned the bodies and fled.

 When news reached the town of Presque Isle, a posse of men formed to hunt for Cullen.
 Turns out he wasn’t very good at hiding.
 The men proceeded to the house Cullen shared with Rosellah and his son in Mapleton.
 There, they discovered him hiding in a cellar.
 His captors tied up Cullen and placed him in the store window in Mapleton, where residents could question him.

 The Lynching in Maine

 Once Cullen was dead, he was transported to Presque Isle where he was placed in a window for townspeople to view.
-A coroner conducted an inquest, and his conclusion was that James Cullen was hanged by parties unknown.
+A coroner conducted an inquest, and he concluded that James Cullen was hanged by parties unknown.